2023 Bronze Award Winner Of NSW Top Tourism Town Awards [population over 5000 residents]

 Wollongong is the third largest city in NSW.

 CHILL BY THE COAST

 And of course, we are loving all the beach towns dotted along the Wollongong coast, from Windang in the south up to Stanwell Park Beach tucked in under the escarpment off the Grand Pacific Drive, and all the coastal towns in between.
 Get your retail fix on the main street of Thirroul – a fab shopping spot!
-Kick back with a beer and some fresh seafood on a Friday arvo at the Headland Hotel in Austinmer, or head down to North Wollongong Beach to explore the rock pools with the kids.
+Kick back with a beer and some fresh seafood on a Friday arvo at the Headlands Hotel in Austinmer, or head down to North Wollongong Beach to explore the rock pools with the kids.
 So many awesome beach towns and beaches to explore here.

 Austinmer is a small and beautiful northern suburb of Wollongong.

 There’s always loads happening ‘inland’.
 The Wollongong Botanic Garden in Keiraville is the perfect place to wander around or grab a picnic with friends or family and of course, Keiraville is home to the University of Wollongong and the awesome Illawarra Academy of Sport.
 And while largely an industrial area, Kembla Grange is home to the Illawarra Turf Club and regular race days.